 One handy little feature is that the Stratus XL also comes with four LEDs for player indicator and battery status level, as well as three center buttons allowing for easy navigation in games and Steam Big Picture Mode.
 The Steam Big Picture Mode compatibility will be especially useful for Shield device owners GameStreaming Steam games onto your Shield device or console, although the controller can also be used for gaming on Windows.
 Lastly, the Stratus XL will last around 40 hours off of the AA batteries that power it, which is pretty decent.

 So when can you get your hands on this?
 The Stratus XL is slated to go on sale for Android devices sometime in July.
-Pricing hasn’t been made official for the Android version, but should be close to the iOS/Windows compatible versions which range between $59.99-$69.99 Of course SteelSeries is at E3 and we will be fondling this controller later this week as well as getting confirmation on pricing.
+We looked up the best deal for the Android version and this what we found!

 Which one do you prefer?
 And what do you think is the king of Android game controllers?
 Let us know below!